Banuba-Samples/ve-sdk-flutter-integration-sample/mddocs/android_integration.md

 where required part of an integration and customization of Banuba Video Editor SDK is implemented in **android** directory of your Flutter project using native Android development process.

-### Prerequisite
-:exclamation: The license token **IS REQUIRED** to run sample and an integration into your app.
-Please follow [Installation](../README.md#Installation) guide if the license token is not set.

 ### Add SDK dependencies
 Add Banuba repositories in [project gradle](../android/build.gradle#L55) file to get Video Editor SDK and AR Cloud dependencies.